SpookyGuru/apijam-trial/Labs/External Logging with Stackdriver/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to protect target servers against denial of service attacks.
+In this lab you learned how to remotely log to [Google Stackdriver](https://cloud.google.com/stackdriver).

 # References